-Currently this line operates an hourly passenger service to Cardiff, which stops at the three stations in Newbridge, Crosskeys and Risca, accounting for over 350,000 trips annually.
-Historically this rail line has always served Newport, rather than Cardiff and the extension of the service to Newport has always been an aspiration for this line.
+Currently this line operates an hourly passenger service to Cardiff, which stops at the three stations in Newbridge, Crosskeys and Risca & Pontymister, accounting for over 350,000 trips annually.
 Providing a direct link to Newport, rather than Cardiff, gives this line a unique selling point, as the Rhymney Valley line only serves Cardiff.
 Consequently, the reinstatement of services to Newport is a critical part of broadening the catchment for the Masterplan area and increasing visitor trips.
 To accommodate this, work would need to be done to the track and signals on the southern end of the line outside of the masterplan area.